 - Do Not Choose a Tile Color to Match Furnishings

 While this may seem like common sense, many homeowners forget about this in their rush to install new tile.
 Furnishings, wall color, fabrics—all of these things are temporary.
-Tile color is permanent, so don't design a tile installation to coordinate with furnishings that are temporary.
+The tile color is permanent, so don't design a tile installation to coordinate with furnishings that are temporary.

 - Be Careful With Multiple Tile Colors